BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/70-FormConfiguration.md

 - Then, with `clickToEdit` mode enabled, by clicking to the edit mode button, the user will be redirected to `edit` route

 #### Feature Form
-Your feature form must inherits from `CrudItemFormComponent` :
+Your feature form must inherit from `CrudItemFormComponent` :
 ``` typescript title="feature-form.component.ts"
 @Component({
   selector: 'app-feature-form',